 The article about living on purpose introduced you to big picture thinking of your life.
 If you always have the big picture in mind, passion, which is a primary ingredient of success, is usually sustainable.
+This integratred with Mind Mapping your Roles and Goals, is the key to a balanced life.

 Single-minded focus is undoubtedly the biggest guarantee of success and a Mind Map is the ideal tool to document this focus, as a Mind Map always has a central theme - a single focus.
+Therefore, this is the best method for Mind Mapping your Roles and Goals.

 While having a single purpose and focusing on it, will dramatically increase the chances of you achieving success, does it bring balance into your life?